 I find it hard to tell if Taylor laments or merely describes the shift towards secularism.
 He does state that at most all those who hope for a return can do is indulge in nostalgia.
 I agree that the tide ran out long ago, but I have more hope.
 A proper and effective response will first recognize that turning the battleship will take generations of small faithfulness in our lives and homes.
 We should begin with a developing a new sense of time.

-Written on the Feast of the Chains of St. Peter, and the Commemoration of St. Paul the Apostle
+Written (originally in 2018) on the Feast of the Chains of St. Peter, and the Commemoration of St. Paul the Apostle

 *The attempt to replace B.C./A.D. with BCE/CE may only be meant as a sop to political correctness or inclusivity.
 No doubt people mean well.
 But still, the switch is at root an attempt to remake our understanding of time.
 Though I lament this shift, it is in many ways long overdue, as we no longer order our lives around the impact of the Incarnation.
 It took the French just four years of Revolution to switch their calendar.
 It will take us much longer, because we have nothing to replace it with.
 We lack the bold audacity of the French, which is a good thing, considering that tens of thousands died in the French Revolution and millions died in the Napoleonic wars.